Franklin P. Adams: New York newspaper columnist

-During its long run, "The Conning Tower" featured contributions from such writers as Robert Benchley, Edna Ferber, Moss Hart, George S. Kaufman, Edna St. Vincent Millay, John O'Hara, Dorothy Parker and Deems Taylor.
-Having one's work published in "The Conning Tower" was enough to launch a career, as in the case of Dorothy Parker and James Thurber.
-Parker quipped, "He raised me from a couplet."
-Parker dedicated her 1936 publication of collected poems, Not So Deep as a Well, to F.P.A.
-Many of the poems in that collection were originally published in "The Conning Tower".
+During its long run, "The Conning Tower" featured contributions from such writers as Robert Benchley, Edna Ferber, Moss Hart, George S. Kaufman, Edna St. Vincent Millay, John O'Hara, Dorothy Parker, and Deems Taylor.
+Having one's work published in "The Conning Tower" could launch a career.
+This was true for Dorothy Parker and James Thurber.
+Parker quipped that the columnist "raised me from a couplet."
+She dedicated to Adams, her poetry book Not So Deep as a Well.
+It contained many poems previously published in "The Conning Tower."